Are you able to sell a house with a tax lien In Oregon

 Understanding Oregon Tax Liens: What They Are and How They Affect Sales

-In Oregon, if a property owner fails to pay their property taxes, the state places a tax lien on the property.
+In Oregon, the state places a tax lien on the property if a property owner fails to pay their property taxes.
 The Oregon Department of Revenue handles this lien, which can affect the sale of your home.

 How Tax Liens Work: